 The project NextSim will run for a 3-year period.
 Horizon 2020 will cover around €1.9 million, and the total cost will be around €4 million.
 Barcelona Supercomputing Center, the Spanish national supercomputing centre, is the coordinator of this project which gathers seven participants from Spain, France, and Germany.

-More information on the projects is available in the section Actions of our website.
+More information on the projects is available in the section Ongoing projects of our website.